 Although the presence of brightening agents would suggest tone improvements and radiance, unfortunately I saw neither.
 However, given how many beauty bloggers and consumers rave about this product’s whitening effects, I’m clearly in the minority.
 I have read many blogs that claim this product has brightened skin almost instantly or reduced redness after a short period of time.
 After all, skincare works in different ways for different people.
 I do like it though and will happily using it up until it is finished.

 When reflecting back at the product claim which is to prepare skin for the rest of the routine and to provide hydration, the Missha FTE does deliver.
 The Missha website indicates for whom this product is recommended: chronically dry skin, temperamental skin, dull complexion and those seeking a clearer and cleaner complexion and more moisturised skin.
 It incorporates the following product description:

 Highly concentrated essence serves as an essential first step of skincare to boost moisture.

 Oddly, there is no claim of skin brightening or whitening, even though the science suggests it.
 Texture improvement is said to be the result of increased hydration but there is no mention of brightening.
+Tone (as shown in the image below), implies an evenness or brightening of complexion, but the description refers to nourishment and moisturization not appearance.
 However, everyone whose ever used it or sold it claims this to be one of its many strengths.
 So going by the manufacturer’s claims, this absolutely fulfils expectations, however going by the broader perception of what this FTE is supposed to achieve, it falls short for me.